2018 Medicare Supplement Plans – Medigap Plans

 At other times, beneficiaries may be subjected to medical underwriting, and people with preexisting health conditions could get charged more or even declined.
 In contrast, general Medicare Advantage policies cannot ask any medical questions to qualify members for coverage.
 You are, however, restricted to enroll only during certain times of the year.
 Whereas a Medicare recipient can enroll in a Medicare Supplement plan for 2018 at any time so long as they qualify based on either a guaranteed issue right or are able to answer the Medicare supplement company’s health questions.
 That said, each company’s qualifications vary, so it’s very important to enlist the assistance of a veteran Medicare supplement specialist to guide you through the process.

 Find the Right Medicare Supplement Plans in 2018

 Today’s seniors have a lot of choices when it comes to finding health insurance to help them make good use of their valuable Medicare benefits for 2018.
 However, having all of these choices can make it difficult to make a good choice without help.
 We are here to provide that help by offering online quotes and personalized assistance from trained and experienced senior health insurance agents.

-You can begin to compare 2018 Medigap plans in your local area by typing your home ZIP code into the form at the top of this web page.
-We also welcome your phone calls if you have more questions or need help enrolling in either a Medigap plan, Medicare Advantage plan, or Part D plan.
+You can begin to compare 2018 Medigap plans in your local area by typing your home state into the form at the top of this web page.
+We also welcome your phone calls if you have more questions or need help enrolling in either a Medigap plan for 2018, Medicare Advantage plan, or Part D plan.
 Let us know how we can help you find the right benefits at a price you can afford.